My experience with abortion - by Hugh

 I appeal urgently to all of you, dear brothers and sisters, to do everything in your power to ensure that life, each and every life, will be respected from conception to its natural end.
 Life is a sacred gift, and no one can presume to be its master."
 (Lourdes, France, Aug.
 15, 2004)

 Above: Hugh stands with Silent No More Awareness Campaign

 Photo by Cynthia Bredfeldt

 The Pro-Life movement is perhaps one of the greatest ecumenical tools of this century.
-I know of Evangelicals who have shared jail cells with Catholics.
+Evangelicals who have shared jail cells with Catholics.
 They were jailed for standing outside abortion mill clinics.
 It is there that Evangelicals have come to see Catholicism at its best - Christ in action.
 They often become lifelong friends.
-My prayer is that more Evangelicals will join this great social movement.
+Our prayer is that more Evangelicals will join this great social movement.

-I do not come to the Pro-life movement for some altruistic reason.
+I (Hugh) do not come to the Pro-life movement for some altruistic reason.
 I come through my own experience and suffering with this issue.

 Warning: graphic disturbing picture below